Rural Health Disparities

 - Rural Health Research Centers are funded by the Federal Office of Rural Health Policy to produce policy-relevant research and analysis on healthcare and issues impacting healthcare in rural areas.
 Research findings are also used to inform a wide audience of national, state, and local decision-makers concerned with rural health.

-- The National Cancer Institute Center for Cancer Health Equity (CCHE) conducts research on cancer health disparities.
-CCHE works to support cancer programs and inform policy to improve cancer health disparities research activities.
+- The National Cancer Institute Center to Reduce Cancer Health Disparities (CRCHD) conducts research on cancer health disparities.
+CRCHD works to support cancer programs and inform policy to improve cancer health disparities research activities.

 For additional information on rural health research see the Conducting Rural Health Research, Needs Assessments, and Program Evaluations topic guide.